The strategic guide to order tracking AI chat in 2026

 The work doesn't stop once you go live.
 You need to keep an eye on key metrics like resolution rate, customer satisfaction (CSAT), and how often conversations are escalated to a human.
 The analytics should tell you more than just what the AI did; they should show you what it couldn't do.
 Use those insights to find gaps in your knowledge base, which gives you a clear to-do list for what help articles to write next.

-A screenshot of an analytics dashboard for an order tracking AI chat, displaying key metrics like resolution rate and knowledge gaps.
+A screenshot of an analytics dashboard for an order tracking AI chat, displaying key metrics like resolution rate and knowledge gaps.::

-A quick look at competitor pricing
+A quick look at platform pricing

 Zendesk AI